Wednesday, October 28, 2009

 Ha ha ha.

 Students in Years 4-6 will love these two fabulous books.
 I wish I had time to really explore both of these with a class because there is so much to read and enjoy.
-Look for all the books by Sharon Creech in our school library you will not be disappointed.
+Look for all the books by Sharon Creech in your school library you will not be disappointed.
+I have talked about eight of her books on this blog - just click her name from the post labels.
+(Post edit 8th December, 2024 It was a moment of greatest joy in my life when Sharon Creech found this original post and made her comment!).

 Tensy Farlow and the home for mislaid children by Jen Storer